How do you float the river in Bend, Oregon?

 With your floatie procured and your swimsuit cinched up tight, here’s what else you’ll need for an epic day of river floating in Bend:

 • Sturdy shoes that strap tight to your feet.
 Choose snug, well-fitted sandals and not flip-flops.
 Otherwise, you risk turning your footwear into litter on our beautiful river.
-True story: I forgot last summer and did a lap wearing flip-flops.
-Took me ten minutes to dig one out of the mud within seconds of launch.
 Also, please don’t go barefoot, unless you like scalding your feet on hot pavement.

 • Sunscreen, sunscreen, did I mention sunscreen?
 Don’t underestimate the strength of the sun in our high-altitude desert town.
 Trust me on this one: Nothing kills your summer vacation plans quicker than getting scorched on day one.
 Be kind to our waterways and pick an eco-friendly sunscreen like this one from Bend-based AOS.